Leupesquisa/Woozydata/README.md

 # Woozydata

-Woozydata is a powerful and easy-to-use data analysis library designed to simplify complex tasks like data cleaning, exporting, statistical analysis, and modeling.
+Woozydata is a powerful and easy-to-use Java data analysis library designed to simplify complex tasks like data cleaning, exporting, statistical analysis, and modeling.
 Perfect for data analysts and full stack developers, Woozydata provides a unified interface for working with tabular data, offering descriptive statistics, cleaning methods, advanced analysis, and support for multiple export formats.

 ## 🚀 Purpose of the Library